ARTICLE I. NAME AND GOVERNANCE

 Previous member of the committee

-5. Notification of the local colleges, newspapers and other local groups will be done by February 1.
-The deadline for receipt of scholarship applications is March 31.
+5. Notification of scholarship application availability will be sent to the local high schools, colleges, newspapers and other local groups by February 1.
+The deadline for receipt of scholarship applications is the end of March.
 The scholarship recipients will be announced by April 30.

-6. All scholarship recipients will be invited to attend the annual May dinner.
+6. All scholarship recipients will be invited to attend the annual May Dessert.

 7. The committee shall review the Branch Scholarship and Memorial Fund policy annually and make any recommendations for changes to the branch board.